 Pursuant to a license agreement with the University of Missouri ("UM") dated as of May 17, 2018, we have an exclusive, worldwide license to two novel gene technologies to boost oil content in crops.
 Both technologies are based on significant new discoveries around the function and regulation of Acetyl-CoA carboxylase ("ACCase"), a key rate-limiting enzyme involved in oil production.
 The first technology, named C3007, is a gene for a negative controller that inhibits the enzyme activity of ACCase.
 The second technology, named C3010, is a gene which, if over-expressed, results in increased activity of ACCase.
-The UM license was expanded during May 2019 to include an exclusive worldwide license to a third gene in the ACCase complex, that we have designated C3012, that may complement the activity of C3007 to boost oil content in crops.

-We are required to use diligent efforts to develop licensed products throughout the licensed field and to introduce licensed products into the commercial market.
-In that regard, we are obligated to fulfill certain research, development and regulatory milestones relating to C3007, C3010 and C3012, including completion of multi-site field demonstrations of a crop species in which C3007, C3010 and C3012 have been introduced, and filing for regulatory approval of a crop species in which C30012 have been introduced within a specified period.
-Our failure to achieve any milestone provided for under the license agreement would, if we are unable to reach agreement with UM as to a potential adjustment of the applicable milestone, give UM the right to terminate the license agreement or render it nonexclusive.
+We are required to use reasonable efforts to develop licensed products throughout the licensed field and to introduce licensed products into the commercial market.
+In that regard, we are obligated to fulfill certain research, development and regulatory milestones relating to C3007 and C3010, including completion of multi-site field demonstrations of a crop species in which C3007 and C3010 have been introduced, and filing for regulatory approval of a crop species in which C3007 and C3010 have been introduced and filing for regulatory approval of a crop species in which C3007 and C3010 have been introduced and filing for under the license agreement would, if we are unable to reach agreement with UM as to a potential adjustment of the applicable milestone, give UM the right to terminate the license agreement or render it nonexclusive.